|

 Los Angeles, Leica Cameras, Fuji Film, Kodak and Polaroid.
 Two years

-of selling photographic originals.
+new style unfortunately dropping the original intention of selling photographic originals.

 1995 - 1996

-The Duke of Edinburgh
+The Duke of

-was singled out for thanks by Prince Edward who was the Royal
+was singled out for thanks by Prince Edward, who was the Royal

-representative on the night.
+representative that night.

-In 1995 Eric
+In 1995, Eric

 won the prestigious

-“Royal Photographic Society Gold Medal”
+'Royal Photographic Society Gold Medal'

-against the competition of thousands of
+against competition from thousands of

-other established photographic talents world wide.
+established photographic talents world wide.

 1996 - 2000

-and his images were widely published to illustrate how key hunting &
+images were widely published to illustrate how key hunting &

 Eric’s work hangs in the boardroom of The Countryside Alliance